Uberi/University-Notes/PHIL145/PHIL145.md

 * Premise 1 and 2 are common knowledge, and so are acceptable.
 * Premise 1 is positively relevant, while premise 2 is basically irrelevant.
-* Premise 1 and premise 2 together ground the conclusion.
+* Premise 1 and premise 2 ground the conclusion independently, but weakly.

+Therefore, we conclude that the argument is weakly cogent, and is weakened due to the groundedness condition.

 # 10/2/14